 Phase one and two of this project, consists of four orthopaedic operating theatre suites with a six-bed recovery suite and a 20-bed inpatient ward, including two young adult rooms.

 Now fully completed, an extra 2,500 patients will be treated every year and the facility will create in the region of 130 new jobs.

 The project has been delivered by ModuleCo Healthcare (MCH) in conjunction with its sister modular building company, ModuleCo.

 MCH secured a Managed Services Agreement with the Trust which agreed to a long-term commitment of an initial 10 years with the rental inclusive of the facility, enabling works and equipment for the theatres and wards.

 Alan Wilson, Managing Director of MCH, said: “We are delighted to have successfully delivered both phases of this prestigious project.

 “An ever-growing number of hospital trusts are choosing to increase their capacity by going modular.
 The appeal centres on the quality of product, the speed of delivery and the minimal disruption to site.

 “We deliver the modules in a single weekend and within 8-12 weeks they are fully operational.”

-Jo Williams, Chief Executive of the Royal Orthopaedic Hospital, said: “The completion of the first phase of our new modular building is transformational both in terms of the significant increase in patients we can treat and the boost to the local economy through the creation of around 130 new jobs.”
+Jo Williams, Chief Executive of the Royal Orthopaedic Hospital, said: “The completion of this project and our new modular building is transformational both in terms of the significant increase in patients we can treat and the boost to the local economy through the creation of around 130 new jobs.”